MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-needs-multiplayer-here-is-how-robtop-can-do-it.md

 So that old levels don't break, all triggers will default to **local mode**.

 This way, creators can connect keys that open doors to **server mode** triggers, whereas triggers that control the camera for each player can be kept on **local mode**.

+# Live collab system for the level editor

+This mod was already created back in update 2.1.
+It essentially allowed for multiple creators to collab on the same level, much like the popular collaborative writing platform, Google Docs.

+This is pretty self-explanatory and as such needs no further explanation.

+---

+# Final Considerations

+Here are some final considerations for multiplayer in Geometry Dash:

+- Should other player icons be dimmed?
+I think this should be a setting, much like how the opacity of platformer controls on mobile can be changed.
+- Should there be usernames displayed above other player icons?
+I think not.
+Icons are already diverse enough.
+But if they are added, there should be a setting to disable them.

+Hopefully, in the near future, RobTop can add all of these features to the game!